 PNW Climate Conference Blog 2017

-On October 11th, MES students and staff attended the 8th Annual Northwest Climate Conference.
+On October 11th, MES students and staff attended the 8th Annual Northwest Climate Conference in Tacoma.
+From their website (http://pnwclimateconference.org/),

-“The Northwest Climate Conference annually brings together more than 300 researchers and practitioners from around the region to discuss scientific results, challenges, and solutions related to the impacts of climate on people, natural resources, and infrastructure in the Pacific Northwest.
+“The Northwest Climate Conference annually brings together more than 300 researchers and practitioners from around the region to discuss scientific results, challenges, and solutions related to the impacts of climate on people, natural resources, and infrastructure in the Pacific Northwest.”

-The morning began with a plenary talk and discussion of climate resiliency planning and segued into morning breakout session.
+The morning began with a plenary talk and discussion of climate resiliency planning and segued into morning breakout sessions.
 The breakout included opportunities to attend four different sessions through the late morning.
-The following tracks were offered: Infrastructure, Pacific Northwest Climate Hydrology, Tribal Communities and Working Across Boundaries.
+The following tracks were offered: Infrastructure, Pacific Northwest Climate Hydrology, Tribal Communities, and Working Across Boundaries.
 In the first presentation during the Pacific Northwest Climate Hydrology session, Susan Dickerson-Lange from Natural Systems Design, gave a presentation titled “Stream restoration to buffer climate change impacts on base flows in the Upper Columbia Basin.”
-Susan described the water storage issues associated with less base flow and discussed a potential solution a restoration project in Wenatchee.
+Susan described the water storage issues associated with less base flow due to climate change and discussed a potential solution to this issue from a restoration project in Wenatchee.
 By placing more frequent log jams throughout the length of the river, this restoration style creates obstacles for water flow and widens the stream or river allowing for greater water storage.
 It is possible that this river restoration technique is more cost effective than reservoirs and more environmentally friendly than dams.
 Susan concluded that stream restoration may be a more beneficial option to mitigate climate change in the Columbia basin and other watershed systems in the Pacific Northwest because it offers large-scale river and stream restoration opportunities.